Komal24Raghorte/Apna-demo1/README.md

 # Apna-demo1
-This is a demo for Git &amp; GitHub
+This is a demo for Git &amp; GitHub class.